Shaft (company): 2016–present: Post-Team Shinbo

 Noticeably, Shinbo's involvement at the studio lessened following the turn of the decade.
 Whereas he had previously been involved in every major production since 2004 (with the exception of their co-productions with Gainax and the two works directed by Ryūtarō Nakamura), various other affiliated directors began to take up the mantlemost notably Miyamoto and Saeki.
 Animator Kazuya Shiotsuki, who joined just before Shinbo was invited to Shaft, noted that many of the staff from that time period became the "Children of Shinbo" (新房チルドレン) in that his influence extended further than just to the directors, and that the team as a whole (including animators such as himself) were broadly influenced by the values he displayed.
 With the new generation of staff members joining in the early 2020s, as Shinbo had decreased his overall output, many of the staff at the studio were instead being influenced by Saeki and, according to Shiotsuki, Yasuomi Umetsu, who has been working on a project at the studio for several years.

 In early 2024, a new adaptation of the Monogatari series, specifically the Off and Monster Season series of novels, was announced with much of the series core staff returning and a July release date.
 Pre-production of the series started in fall of 2022 following the end of Luminous Witches and RWBY: Ice Queendom when Aniplex producer Tatsuya Ishikawa approached the studio about continuing the adaptation.
 Agreeing, studio president Kubota selected Midori Yoshizawa, who had been directing at Shaft for nearly a decade by that point, as the new series director under Shinbo.
-The same year, Shaft was announced to be producing an adaptation of HundredBurger's A Ninja and an Assassin Under One Roof manga series.
+The series was released as an original net animation as opposed to a standard television series, much like Koyomimonogatari in 2016.
+Having only directed individual OVAs without Shinbo's supervision, Miyamoto made his solo-directing debut in 2025 with the release of A Ninja and an Assassin Under One Roof.